Broken Pencil who?

 Nevermind, it's pointless

-A joke, from a tv show that I watch, that was used to add some levity to the current nihilistic feeling of the characters.
+A joke, from a tv show that I watch, was used to add some levity to the current nihilistic feeling of the characters.

 As the new year approaches, you may be feeling a sense of frustration.
 How many years have gone by, or how many training cycles have gone by in which you did not reach your goals?
 Do you sometimes feel, that it is pointless to try again?

 The reality is, there are a lot of keys to progress, to success.
 It's not easy.
 For me to say "do these three things" and then you'll be successful is not really going to help you.
 While those three simple things may be quite motivating today, only you can put in the hard work to carry yourself through the year.